Proper clothing to avoid pilonidal problems, and for post surgical wear

 Believe it or not, what you wear does make a difference in developing pilonidal problems and in recovering from surgery.
 Keep in mind that this is a disease based on the skin of the gluteal cleft being excessively folded, such that the skin of the cleft is almost always pressed against the skin from the opposite side.
 In some people this folding happens no matter what they are wearing, but in others wearing the wrong clothing can tip the balance such that problems develop.
 This seems to be a more significant issue with some body shapes than others, but being overweight does accentuate this problem.

-In our practice, we have found that Spandex is one of the worst problems, but any brand of tight elastic clothing is a problem.
+In our practice, we have found that Spandex is one of the worst problems because if you’re wearing Spandex, you are probably wearing it so that it is pretty tight, but any brand of tight elastic clothing can be a problem.

 I can’t list every type of problematic garment, but I think you get the idea.
 If it is tight across the hips, and pushes the two sides of the buttocks together, it can be a problem.
-If you are a patient with pilonidal disease, and have had successful surgery, unsuccessful surgery, a cleft-lift, or no surgery at all – my recommendation is that you never wear these kinds of clothing, and that you make this a permanent lifestyle change.
+The issue is the size of the garment more than the particular kind of garment or fabric.
+If you are a patient with pilonidal disease, and have had successful surgery, unsuccessful surgery, a cleft-lift, or no surgery at all – my recommendation is that you avoid these kinds of clothing – or if you do, that you wear it for limited amounts of time and make sure the size is not too small.
+It might make sense to make this a permanent lifestyle change.